Moclobemide: Interactions

 Moclobemide has fewer interactions than irreversible MAOIs.
 Cimetidine however, causes a significant rise in moclobemide levels and therefore if the combination is used, lower doses of moclobemide have been recommended.
 There is little increase in the effects of alcohol when combined with moclobemide and, in fact, moclobemide causes a reduction in alcohol-related impairments.
 Moclobemide also interacts with pethidine/meperidine, and dextropropoxyphene.
 Ephedrine in combination with moclobemide increases the risk of cardiovascular adverse effects.
 Moclobemide is also likely to interact with warfarin.

 The combination of moclobemide with prescription or over the counter sympathomimetic drugs is not recommended due to the potential of significant drug interactions.

 Serotonin syndrome has been reported when moclobemide has been taken in combination with other serotonin enhancing drugs; however, due to moclobemide's reversible MAO inhibition, serotonin syndrome is significantly less likely to occur with moclobemide than with older irreversible MAOIs.
 Serotonin syndrome has been reported when trazodone was abruptly replaced with moclobemide.
 Taking at the same time or starting moclobemide too soon after discontinuing clomipramine or serotonin reuptake inhibitors such as SSRIs may result in the development of a serotonin syndrome.
 SNRIs such as venlafaxine in combination with moclobemide have also been associated with serotonin syndrome.
 Cimetidine causes a doubling of the blood plasma levels of moclobemide.
 Blood plasma levels of trimipramine and maprotiline and possibly other tricyclic antidepressants increase when used in combination with moclobemide and may require dosage adjustments if the combination is used for treatment resistant depression.
-The elimination of zolmitriptan is reduced by moclobemide and if the combination is used, a dosage reduction of zolmitriptan is recommended.
+The elimination of zolmitriptan is reduced by moclobemide and if the combination is used, a dose reduction of zolmitriptan is recommended.
 Moclobemide reduces the metabolism of dextromethorphan.
 Moclobemide may decrease metabolism of diazepam, omeprazole, proguanil, propranolol and others due to inhibition of CYP2C19.